cmsc426spring2019/cmsc426spring2019.github.io/project3.md

 You are encouraged to use Matlab's built-in optical flow functionality.
 See `custom_img_utils/get_video_frames.m` for an example.

+#### Some Implementation Details

+For an nxm image:
+  -   Unary weights are represented as a nm x 2 matrix $$T\_$$ : for each pixel \[Foreground weight, background weight\].
+  -   Binary weights are represented as a nm x nm matrix A: each pixel’s connection to every other pixel.
+This is a constraint of the maxflow library we’re using; we’re only considering each pixel’s connection to its neighbors, so A is mostly empty.

 <a name='sub'></a>
 ## Submission Guidelines
 <b> We will deduct points if your submission does not comply with the following guidelines.</b>